iits-consulting/charts/README.md

 ## Installation

-Take a look at the specific README.md of the chart
+Take a look at the specific README.md of the chart.

 ## Acceptance criteria